-During the year the Committee reviewed succession planning.
-Taking into consideration Jim Pettigrew's retirement, during the year the Committee commenced recruitment for a new director.
-An external independent recruitment consultancy, Odgers Berndtson, is being used for this search and the Committee provided a detailed description of the role and the skills required.
+During the year the Committee continued to review succession planning and commenced recruitment for a new director.
+An external independent recruitment consultancy, Odgers Berndtson, was engaged for this search and the Committee provided a detailed description of the role and the skills required.
+As a result, Elisabeth Stheeman was appointed to the Board on 23 May 2019 and a resolution for her election is included in the Notice of AGM.